ronit127/formal-regular-expressions/README.md

   <img src="assets/image.png" style="width: 45%; height: auto;">
 </p>

 **Checks if any regex (on top) matches a user-inputted string.
-This is done by converting the regex into an NFA and then simulating the string on the NFA**
+This is done by converting the regex into an NFA and then simulating the string on the NFA.**

 <p align="left">
   <img src="assets/image0.png" style="width: 45%; height: auto;">